hsemple/pythongis_tutorials/docs/source/strings_lists_conditional.rst

 >>> s[-5:-2] == s[1:4]
 True

-Specifying a Stride in a String Slice
+|

-Links to an external site.
+**Specifying a Stride in a String Slice**

-Adding an additional  : and a third index designates a stride (also called a step), which indicates how many characters to jump after retrieving each character in the slice.
+Adding an additional colon (:) and a third index designates a stride (also called a step), which indicates how many characters to jump after retrieving each character in the slice.

 For example, for the string 'foobar', the slice 0:6:2  starts with the first character and ends with the last character (the whole string), and every second character is skipped.
 This is shown in the following diagram:
 String stride 1

 Similarly, 1:6:2 specifies a slice starting with the second character (index 1) and ending with the last character, and again the stride value 2 causes every other character to be skipped:
 String stride 2